pietrorea/pietrorea.com/src/content/2020-03-24-try-out-netnewswire-5.md

 What struck me the most was the “philosophy” section featured on the app’s website.

-> We believe that apps should never crash.
+> "We believe that apps should never crash.
 They should be free of bugs.
-They should be fast — they should feel lighter-than-air.
+They should be fast — they should feel lighter-than-air."

-> We believe that quality is more important than just piling on features; we believe that quality is the most important feature.
+> "We believe that quality is more important than just piling on features; we believe that quality is the most important feature.
 And we believe that high quality is transformative — it makes for an app you never hesitate to reach for.
-You can rely on it, and you do, again and again.
+You can rely on it, and you do, again and again."

-> This makes us slow to add features.
+> "This makes us slow to add features.
 We are adding features — but never at the expense of how it feels.
-Never at the expense of reliability and speed.
+Never at the expense of reliability and speed."

 “Never at the expense of how it feels.”